Go Programming - OOP

 Door implicitly satisfies the interface OpenCloser

-Go supports polymorphism only via interfaces, not through classes
+Go supports polymorphism only via interfaces

 Polymorphism III: Example The stringer interface